eNMS-automation/eNMS/docs/advanced/rest_api.rst

 ========
-ReST API
+REST API
 ========

 In this section, instance refers to any device, link, service, workflow, or task in eNMS database.

-eNMS has a ReST API allowing to:
+eNMS has a REST API allowing to:

 - make sure eNMS is alive
 - create, update or delete an instance or a list of instances